SajjadKiani/lighter_market_making/README.md

 ### 1. Data Collection

-The `gather_lighter_data.py` script connects to the Lighter DEX websocket and subscribes to the order book and trade channels for the configured markets (e.g., 'ETH', 'BTC', 'PAXG').
+The `gather_lighter_data.py` script connects to the Lighter DEX websocket and subscribes to the order book and trade channels for the configured markets (e.g., 'ETH', 'BTC', 'PAXG', 'ASTER').
 It saves this data to CSV files in the `lighter_data` directory.

 ### 2. Parameter Calculation

-The `calculate_avellaneda_parameters.py` script runs periodically (as defined in `docker-compose.yml`).
-It reads the data collected by the `gather_lighter_data.py` script and uses it to calculate the parameters for the Avellaneda-Stoikov market making model.
-The calculated parameters are saved to a JSON file inside the `params/` directory (e.g., `params/avellaneda_parameters_PAXG.json`).
+The `calculate_avellaneda_parameters.py` script is set to run every 2 hours by default (defined in `docker-compose.yml`).
+Each time it runs, it analyzes the last 4 hours of trade and order book data to calculate the parameters for the Avellaneda-Stoikov market making model.
+The calculated parameters are saved to a JSON file (e.g., `avellaneda_parameters_PAXG.json`) in the `params` directory.
+It needs at least 1-2 days of gathered data to work properly.

 ### 3. Market Making

 The `market_maker.py` script reads the parameters from the JSON file generated by the calculator.
 It then connects to the Lighter exchange and places buy and sell orders based on the calculated optimal spreads and reservation prices.
 It continuously monitors the market and its own orders, adjusting them as needed.

-## Development

-### Local Development

-If you want to run the scripts locally without Docker, you can follow these steps:

-1.  **Install dependencies**: `pip install -r requirements.txt`
-2.  **Run the scripts**:
-    *   `python gather_lighter_data.py`
-    *   `python calculate_avellaneda_parameters.py`
-    *   `python market_maker.py`

-Make sure to have a `.env` file with the required API credentials in the root of the project.